garlsecurity/login.farm/TERMS.md

 That said, login.farm is provided as a service with NO GUARANTEES, NO WARRANTIES, NO SUPPORT. ***The use of login.farm is only under your responsibility***.
-In no way Giuseppe Paterno', GARL or other project members are liable for the operation, loss of data/information, financial losses, etc...
+In no way Giuseppe Paterno', GARL or other project members are responsible for the service or liable for the operation, loss of data/information, financial losses, etc...

 If you are seeking for a supported, enterprise-grade service backed by an insurance policy for any loss, please consider [SecurePass](http://www.secure-pass.net).